wilsonparson/wilsonparson.com/src/wiki/books/code-complete.md

 **Abstract Data Type** - a collection of data and operations that work on that data.

-Abstract data types help you "tap into the power of being able to work in the problem domain rather than at the low-level implementation domain" (p.
+- Abstract data types help you "tap into the power of being able to work in the problem domain rather than at the low-level implementation domain" (p.
 126).
+- Increases flexibility
+- Allows you to more easily change things in the future.
+- Can even use ADTs for very simple things.